symbolverse/symbolverse-promo/README.md

 ## The Fruits

-Symbolverse is not a planner, optimizer, nor an AI.
+Symbolverse is not a semantic validator.
 It is a **structural referee**.
 Think of workflows like task pipelines, decision trees, multi-step plans, tool-call sequences, or agent coordination scripts.
 Given a symbolic workflow produced by a human or a machine, Symbolverse answers: “Is this workflow structurally coherent under the declared interfaces?”

 Symbolverse **does not** decide correctness, decide feasibility, decide truth, or decide optimality.
 What id **does** is check that every step can accept what the previous step produces, check that required projections exist, ensure no impossible structural access occurs, and allow control flows with explicit `Cast`.
 This makes Symbolverse a **structural contract checker** for symbolic workflows.